How Deep Sleep May Help The Brain Clear Alzheimer's Toxins

 Studies show that people with Alzheimer's often have sleep problems.
 And there's growing evidence that people with sleep problems are more vulnerable to Alzheimer's.

-But there's never been a good explanation for this connection.
+But there has never been a good explanation for this connection.

 "It's been known for a long time that sleep is really important for brain health," Lewis says, "but why it is was more mysterious."